vkadlcik/DB48X-on-DM42/doc/commands/settings.md

 'B+A' rewrite` can never end, since it keeps rewriting terms.
 This setting indicates how many attempts at rewriting will be done before erroring out.

-## MaxBigNumBits
+## MaxNumberBits

-Define the maxmimum number of bits for a large integer.
+Define the maxmimum number of bits for numbers.

 Large integer operations can take a very long time, notably when displaying them on the stack.
 With the default value of 1024 bits, you can compute `100!` but computing `200!` will result in an error, `Number is too big`.
-You can however compute it seting a higher value for `MaxBigNumBits`, for example `2048 MaxBigNumBits`.
+You can however compute it seting a higher value for `MaxNumberBits`, for example `2048 MaxNumberBits`.

+This setting applies to integer components in a number.
+In other words, it applies separately for the numerator and denominator in a fraction, or for the real and imaginary part in a complex number.
+A complex number made of two fractions can therefore take up to four times the number of bits specified by this setting.

 ## ToFractionIterations (→QIterations, →FracIterations)